Newcomer FAQ

 • Discovering how we work our program

-Sharing our Strength means we talk about how we’re growing and lending our support to each other.
-We share our Hope by being an example of how life gets better in recovery.
+Sharing our strength means we talk about how we’re growing and lending our support to each other.
+We share our hope by being an example of how life gets better in recovery.
 The safety to share honestly during meetings creates a trust level that many of us have never before experienced.
 Sometimes the COSA meeting is the first safe place we have to talk about our lives.
-Other places we can share in this way are during COSA telemeetings and on message boards.

 We also encourage you to call someone on the COSA phone list.
 Only members who are willing to take program calls put their names on the list, so you can be assured you won’t be troubling the person you call.
 It is also very helpful to have a sponsor.
 Sometimes it is better to discuss some issues privately with a sponsor instead of taking them to a meeting.